Week by week

 python3 /Users/galaz-garcia/opt/anaconda3/share/jupyter/kernels/python3

-1. Restart VSCode.
+1. Close and reopen VSCode.

 2. To use the new kernel, open a Jupyter notebook on VSCode and…